MicrosoftDocs/linux/docs/packages.md

 > [!NOTE]
 > Optionally, if you prefer manual configuration, the Linux Software Repository configuration files are available at [https://packages.microsoft.com/config](https://packages.microsoft.com/config/).
 The name and location of these files can be located using the following URI naming convention:
 `https://packages.microsoft.com/config/<Distribution>/<Version>/prod.(repo|list)`

+### Directory structure

+At the root of packages.microsoft.com, you’ll see folders like:

+- `/config/<distro>/<version>/prod.list`: Contains repo configuration files for each supported distribution.
+- `/repos/`: Contains product-specific repositories (for example, edge, azure-cli, microsoft-prod).
+- `/ubuntu/`: Contains distribution-specific repos for Microsoft packages that integrate with Ubuntu’s APT system.

+A few things to keep in mind regarding the packages.microsoft.com repo structure:

+- The packages.microsoft.com repository is public and designed for programmatic consumption by package managers, not for manual browsing, though directory listing is enabled for convenience.
+- The repos tree is product-centric, not distribution-centric.
+For example: `repos/edge/`, `repos/azure-cli/`, repos/microsoft-prod/', etc. Each contains metadata for multiple distributions, so the same product repo can serve Ubuntu, Debian, etc.
+- This differs from Ubuntu’s pool/main structure, which is strictly tied to Debian policy and archive layout.Ubuntu’s main pool is controlled by Canonical and only includes open-source or vetted packages, so proprietary software, such as Microsoft Edge, cannot be included there.
+This separation ensures Microsoft is able to directly provide updates and signing keys, as well as compliance with licensing (Microsoft Edge is closed-source).
+It also enables faster delivery of new versions without waiting for Ubuntu’s release cycle.
+- Microsoft uses a centralized model rather than duplicating packages under each `distro` folder.
+This avoids redundancy and simplifies publishing across multiple Linux distributions.
+- When you install the Microsoft repo config (packages-microsoft-prod.deb), it adds the correct deb `[arch=amd64] https://packages.microsoft.com/repos/edge` stable main line for your Linux distribution.
+APT then uses Microsoft’s metadata (Release, Packages.gz) to resolve dependencies.
+The actual `.deb` files live under `repos/edge/pool/main/...`, but you should never hardcode those paths because the APT package manager handles it.

 ### Examples of available Microsoft products in the Linux Repository